pyralog/pyralog/ADVANCED_FEATURES.md

 # Advanced Features from Other Systems

-This document explores advanced features from other distributed log systems and how they could be implemented in DLog.
+This document explores advanced features from other distributed log systems and how they could be implemented in Pyralog.

-## DLog's Architectural Advantages
+## Pyralog's Architectural Advantages

-DLog's unique architecture provides significant advantages for implementing these features:
+Pyralog's unique architecture provides significant advantages for implementing these features:

 ### 🗿 Obelisk Sequencer Primitive